movestore/dynBrownianBridge/README.md

 moveStack in Movebank format

 ### Artefacts
-`UD_size_per_contour.csv`: table containing the UD size in Km^2 per contour and individual
+`UD_size_per_contour.csv`: table containing the UD size in Km^2 per contour and track

-`UD_contour_xx_xx_xx`: the shapefile of the contours of all individuals
+`UD_contour_xx_xx_xx`: the shapefile of the contours of all tracks

 `UD_ContourMap_color_xxxx_contours:xxx_xxx_xxx.png`: OpenStreetMap of your tracking area with the modelled utilisation probabilities as requested by the variable `conts`.
-All individual UDs are superimposed on one map for comparison.
+All UDs are superimposed on one map for comparison.

-`UD_ContourMap_per_Indv_contours_xxx_xxx_xx.pdf`: OpenStreetMap of your tracking area with the modelled utilisation probabilities for each individual track (`ID`, one map per track, and one additional average UD map) as requested by the variable `conts`.
+`UD_ContourMap_per_Track_contours_xxx_xxx_xx.pdf`: OpenStreetMap of your tracking area with the modelled utilisation probabilities for each track (`ID`, one map per track, and one additional average UD map) as requested by the variable `conts`.

 `Avg_UD_ContourMap_contours_xxx_xxx_xxx.png`: OpenStreetMap of your tracks with average modelled utilisation probability contour areas as requrest by the variable `conts`.